bakerag1/prescott-area-trail-runners/pages/schedule.md

 kind of run you want, there will be loosely organized groups and individuals running 30 minutes to an hour, mostly on Granite Creek and connecting trails and roads.
 Stay for a beer and conversation afterwards.
 The first Thursday of each month is pot-luck, we usually have a bigger crowd and less running.

-*AARP Run:* Sometimes on Thursday there will be an afternoon run of 8-10 miles, you don't have to be retired to attend, but it's probably a little early for working folks.
+Usually there is a group that does a core workout an hour prior on the field behind the shop.

-*Track Daze* When there's interest, on Mondays we do track workouts at Prescott High School at 5:30pm
+*Track Daze* When there's interest, on Mondays we do track workouts at Prescott High School at 5:30pm when it isn't too hot, 6am when it is.

 *Miscellaneous:* Frequently members will plan runs or hikes inviting all comers.